izhanov/missions_fuel_calc/README.md

 The formula for fuel calculations for the land is the following:
 `mass * gravity * 0.033 - 42`

+But fuel adds weight to the ship, so it requires additional fuel, until additional fueil is 0 or negative.
+Additional fuel is calculated using the same formula from above.

 # Dependencies

 - Ruby `2.7.0`